imattau/nostr-community-conventions/README.md

 This convention:

 - mandates encryption by default

 - does not require a specific encryption NIP

 - allows clients to support one or more schemes

+---

+### NIP-65: Relay List Metadata (Gossip)

+NCC-05 MAY leverage relay hints published via NIP-65 to improve resolution efficiency and reliability.

+When resolving locator records, clients:

+- MAY query relays listed in the target pubkey’s NIP-65 relay list

+- SHOULD prefer relays marked for read or both read/write access

+- MAY fall back to locally configured or default relays if no NIP-65 data is available

+NIP-65 is used strictly as a **hint mechanism** and does not alter NCC-05 resolution semantics or trust assumptions.

+---

 ### Explicit non-dependencies

 NCC-05 deliberately does **not** rely on:

 - DNS or naming-related NIPs

 - relay moderation or enforcement NIPs

 - payment, zap, or wallet NIPs

 - profile or alias NIPs

 ---